semuconsulting/PyGPSClient/README.md

 ## <a name="installation">Installation</a>

 In the following, `python3` & `pip` refer to the Python 3 executables.
 You may need to type `python` or `pip3`, depending on your particular environment.
-It is recommended that the Python 3 scripts (bin) and site_packages directories are included in your PATH (*most standard Python 3 installation packages will do this automatically if you select the 'Add to PATH' option during installation*).
+It is strongly recommended that the Python 3 scripts (bin) and site_packages directories are included in your PATH (*most standard Python 3 installation packages will do this automatically if you select the 'Add to PATH' option during installation*).